CodeYourFuture/CYF-Workshops/git-day-1/README.md

    commit
 ```

-where the most recent commits contain our recent work.
+The most recent commits contain our most recent work.

-To create a commit, you're going to go through the following steps:
+Create a commit using these steps:

 1. Make a change to a file
 2. View the local changes